+Other notes

-Repealed by the Business Names Act 1962.
+1 Repealed by the Business Names Act 1962.

-3 As at the time of this reprint the person designated as the Commissioner for the purposes of the Act is known as the Commissioner for Consumer Protection (see Gazette 18 August 2006 p.
+2 As at the time of this reprint the person designated as the Commissioner for the purposes of the Act is known as the Commissioner for Consumer Protection (see Gazette 18 August 2006 p.
 3372).